cmayer/DeepNNPhylogeny/README.md

 ```
 python3 ModelPredictorTraining.py -sequence_type DNA
 ```
-for nucleotide sequences
+for nucleotide sequences,
 or
 ```
 python3 ModelPredictorTraining.py -sequence_type AA
 ```
-for amino acid sequences
+for amino acid sequences.

 In order to train a neural network for topology prediction run:
 ```